adstuart/azure-expressroute-globalreach-avs/README.md

 - AS-Path?
 Equal (Its the same, despite their being more router-hops, because when an iBGP neighbor (red) learns routes from an eBGP neighbor (pruple) and readvertises those same routes to another iBGP neighbor (blue), it does not add its own ASN to increment the path)
 - Origin Code?
 Same
 - MED?
 No
-- eBGP routes are preferred over iBGP routes.
+- **eBGP routes are preferred over iBGP routes**.
 This is our tie break.
-Remember that our purple VNET Gateway Peer is via EBGP to AS65515, whereas our red MSEE peer is IBGP to AS 12076.
-Therefore one of our VNET Gateway Routes (multiple nodes) is chosen, which one, or why, does not matter in this context.
+Remember that our purple VNET Gateway Peer is via eBGP to AS65515, whereas our red MSEE peer is iBGP to AS 12076.
+Therefore one of our VNET Gateway Routes (multiple nodes) is chosen, which one, or why, does not matter in this context, all that is important is that we choose one of these routes over the GR route.

 ![](images/210215.png)